MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/azure-ad-b2c.md

 For a complete list of other CORS settings, see [CORS protocol support](cors-protocol-support.md).

+[//]: # (Example URLs like the one in step 8 probably shouldn't be hot because they'll generate errors and cause a bit of frustration.
+We've trained people to click the links in our docs; we don't want to make them regret it.
+I recommend these just be plain text, or maybe underlined but definitely not hot.)
 ### Step 5: [!include[Azure](../includes/pn-azure-shortest.md)] configuration

-1. Login to your [!include[Azure](../includes/pn-azure-shortest.md)] portal.
+1. Sign in to your [!include[Azure portal](../includes/pn-azure-portal.md)].
-2. Navigate to the [!include[Azure](../includes/pn-azure-shortest.md)] AD B2C Tenant Management blade.
+2. Navigate to the **[!include[Azure](../includes/pn-azure-shortest.md)] AD B2C Tenant Management** blade.
 3. Navigate to **Settings** > **Sign-up or sign-in policies**.
 A list of available policies is displayed.
-4. Click the appropriate policy name.
+4. Select the appropriate policy name.
-5. Click **Edit**.
+5. Select **Edit**.
-6. Click **Edit policy** > **Page UI customization** > **Unified sign-up or sign-in page**.
+6. Select **Edit policy** > **Page UI customization** > **Unified sign-up or sign-in page**
 7. Set **Use custom page** to **Yes**.
-8. Set **Custom page URI** to the URL of the [!include[Azure](../includes/pn-azure-shortest.md)] AD B2C Custom Page web page created in [!INCLUDE[pn-dynamics-crm](../includes/pn-dynamics-crm.md)] in step 3.
+8. Set **Custom page URI** to the URL of the [!include[Azure](../includes/pn-azure-shortest.md)] AD B2C Custom Page webpage created in [!INCLUDE[pn-dynamics-crm](../includes/pn-dynamics-crm.md)] in step 3 of this procedure.
 For example, https://mydomain.com/azure-ad-b2c-sign-in
-9. Click **OK**.
+9. Select **OK**.

 ## Claims mapping

-When users log in, either for the first time, or subsequent times, the federated identity provider (IDP) will provide claims based on its database regarding the user logging on.
-These claims are configurable in the IDP.
+When users sign in, either for the first time or subsequently, the federated identity provider provides claims based on its database regarding the users' signing in.
+These claims are configurable in the identity provider.

-### [!include[Azure](../includes/pn-azure-shortest.md)] AD-B2C email claim
+### [!include[Azure](../includes/pn-azure-shortest.md)] AD B2C email claim

-[!include[Azure](../includes/pn-azure-shortest.md)] AD-B2C sends the email claim as a collection.
+[!include[Azure](../includes/pn-azure-shortest.md)] AD B2C sends the email claim as a collection.
 The portal accepts the first email provided in the collection as the primary email address of the contact.

-### Claims to support signup scenarios
+### Claims to support sign-up scenarios

-When there is a new customer provisioned that does not exist in [!INCLUDE[pn-dynamics-crm](../includes/pn-dynamics-crm.md)], the inbound claims can be used to seed the new contact record that the portal will create.
-Common claims expected for this would be the first and last name, email address, and phone number, but they are configurable.
+When a new customer who does not exist in [!INCLUDE[pn-dynamics-crm](../includes/pn-dynamics-crm.md)] is provisioned, the inbound claims can be used to seed the new contact record that the portal will create.
+Common claims can include first and last name, email address, and phone number, but they are configurable.
 The following site setting is required:

 **Name**: Authentication/OpenIdConnect/B2C/RegistrationClaimsMapping